kelvinlockwood/policies/privacy/index.md

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.

 We make reasonable efforts to provide a level of security appropriate to the risk associated with the processing of your personal information.
 We maintain organizational, technical and administrative measures designed to protect personal information covered by this Privacy Policy against unauthorized access, destruction, loss, alteration or misuse.
 Personal information is only accessed by a limited number of personnel who need access to the information to perform their duties.
 Unfortunately, no data transmission or storage system can be guaranteed to be 100% secure.
+Any data transmission of information is at your own risk.

 ## Data retention